divyanshyadav/algos-in-js/src/topics/graph/undirected/MST/README.md

-# Minimum Spanning Tree
+# Minimum Spanning Tree(MST

 Minimum spanning: Connects all vertices with min edge weights
 Tree: Has no cycles

-## Algorithms for undirected graph
+## Algorithms to find MST
-* Kruskal
+- Kruskal
+- Prim